Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Experiment Results and Analysis

 \subsection{(\contribref{fd:intuitive}) Temporal Entities Share Intuitive Manifold Structures Across Models.}

-Figure \ref{fig:manifolds} shows examples of best-scoring manifolds across models and tasks.
+Figure \ref{fig:manifolds} and Table \ref{tab:results-stress} show the best-scoring manifolds across models and tasks.
 We first observe that all manifolds identified this way are not only interpretable, but also match prior research \citep{engelsNotAllLanguage2025, parkGeometryCategoricalHierarchical2024, alqubojNumberRepresentationsLLMs2025}.
 Their topology always matches meaningful properties of the feature they explain: monotonic features are represented by linear topologies, cyclical features wrap around in loops, and categorical features map to cluster structures.
+Notably, the best manifold shape is consistent across all observed model families as well as in most of the non-instruction-tuned counterparts.
+Moreover, this pattern persists at scale, with all three observed sizes (3B, 8B, 70B) creating coherent shapes between them.
+This suggests there are preferential ways to encode the same knowledge, and all language models eventually converge to similar structures, providing further proof of hypotheses formulated in previous literature \citep{huhPositionPlatonicRepresentation2024}.

 Previous work has shown that LMs encode numerical quantities in a logarithmically compressed way \citep{alqubojNumberRepresentationsLLMs2025}.
 Our work extends this finding to temporal reasoning for the first time: in both the \example{duration} and \example{periodic} tasks, time intervals such as days to weeks, weeks to months, and months to years are preferentially represented with roughly uniform spacing, indicating a logarithmic compression of temporal magnitude.

 This pattern (Figure \ref{fig:log-manifold}), though not directly comparable, bears a superficial resemblance to the logarithmic compression described by the Weber--Fechner law \citep{dehaeneNeuralBasisWeber2003}.
-Notably, the best manifold shape is consistent across all observed model families as well as in most of the non-instruction-tuned counterparts.
-Moreover, this pattern persists at scale, with all three observed sizes (3B, 8B, 70B) creating coherent shapes between them.
-This suggests there are preferential ways to encode the same knowledge, and all language models eventually converge to similar structures, providing further proof of hypotheses formulated in previous literature \citep{huhPositionPlatonicRepresentation2024}.
-Nonetheless, many tasks exhibit high scores for more than one topology.
-A possible explanation is that, although preferential manifolds exist, models build multiple valid representations.
-This polymorphism is not an artefact of SMDS: control tasks using randomized labels display high stress, confirming SMDS is not just overfitting a hypothesis manifold.
-We provide a deeper discussion in Appendix \ref{sec:appendix-control}.
+We note that the labels we use are themselves logarithmically spaced.
+A deeper study into temporal understanding is therefore needed to clarify whether the compression we observe is a genuine emergent behavior or an artifact of our synthetic dataset.